500-476-Great Vocals

 Writer/Composer: Aaron Schroeder / Wally Gold

 Inspired by Tony Martin’s version of “There’s No Tomorrow.” and the 1907 Opera selection “O Sole Mio,” this became a monster hit, selling over 20 million records.
 Elvis’s 4th song is an exit from pure Rock into the Pop market, and it paid off, enlarging his fan base, capturing and energizing them—he was the most popular singer in the world at that time.
 He captivated his audience—he was not afraid to really, really sing through his 3 octaves with power and gusto, minus guitar!
-This was his favorite song of his career, and he puts everything into it, going from low baritone to high tenor.
+This was his personal favorite song of his career, and he puts everything into it, going from low baritone to high tenor.
 Wow!
 What a marvelous production and recording…Simply Spectacular!